trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     ``<TRIBITS_PACKAGE>_ENABLE_<TRIBITS_DEP_PACKAGE_OR_TPL>=OFF`` which will
     turn off optional support for the SE package or TPL ``<TRIBITS_DEP_PACKAGE_OR_TPL>`` in the SE package ``<TRIBITS_PACKAGE>``.
+    For examples, see `Explicit disable of an optional package dependency`_ and `Explicit disable of an optional TPL dependency`_.

 .. _Explicit enable of optional SE package/TPL support auto-enables SE package/TPL: